SARE Professional Development Program Annual Report for Oregon

-For 2012, the Oregon SARE PDP program had five primary areas of focus which included funding the 2012 Oregon Small Farms Conference; Measuring Impacts for Sustainable Agricultural Programs Workshop; North Willamette Horticulture Society Annual Meetings; Agriculture Composting Resources and Education Series Workshop; and Beef Cattle In-Service Training.
-These programs are part of the Oregon PDP focus of encouragoing long-term changes in the use of sustainable agricultural practices by providing yearly funding for a three-year period.
-This was the third and final year of a three-year project funding cycle.
+For 2013, the Oregon SARE PDP program had four primary areas of focus, which included funding the 2013 Oregon Small Farms Conference; Investing Through a Pest and Beneficial Insect Train-the-Trainer Short Course; North Willamette Horticulture Society Annual Meetings; Engaging Oregon Agricultural Professionals in Organic Farms Systems Soil and Pest Management Learning.
+These programs are part of the Oregon PDP focus of encourage long-term changes in the use of sustainable agricultural practices by providing yearly funding for a three-year period.
+This was the first year of a three year project funding cycle.

 Context and Overview

-In 2010, the Oregon SARE PDP program began to focus more on longer-term and sustainable results.
-The Oregon SARE PDP program is now providing mini-grants on a three-year basis (contingent upon Western SARE funding) to encourage longer-term projects.
-In the fall of 2009, the Oregon SARE PDP program selected five projects for three-year funding.
-Projects which are noted above include training programs for agriculture professionals in the areas of agriculture composting, measuring sustainable agriculture impacts, direct marketing, livestock and horticulture.
-Again it is felt this is a more sustainable program for Oregon and will provide more effective use of SARE PDP funding.
-In the fall of 2012, we issued an RFP for the next round of three-year funded projects to start with the FY 2013 SARE funding cycle.
+In 2010, the Oregon SARE PDP program began to focus more on longer term and sustainable results.
+The Oregon SARE PDP program is now providing mini grants on a three-year basis (contingent upon Western SARE funding) to encourage longer term projects.
+In the fall of 2009, the Oregon SARE PDP program selected the first five projects for three year funding, which were completed in 2012.
+In fall 2012, we selected the proposals for the next three year cycle, which included four mini-grants.
+This report reflects the impacts from the first year of this current three year cycle.
 We feel the use of three-year funding cycles is the best way to leverage limited SARE funding and provide educators with a long enough funding stream to achieve sustainable results.